eaxum/clustta-client/Readme.md

 </a>

-# Clustta - version control, collaboration and file management for creative workflows
+# Clustta - version control, collaboration and asset management for creative work

 Clustta is a simple and efficient way to manage and collaborate on creative projects.
 It's a distributed version control system that simplifies file management and collaboration for creative workflows.
 In a sense, like GitHub, but for creative work.